robertmcnees/trial-spring-boot-2-7/README.md

 Welcome to the trial version of NES for Spring Boot 2.7!
 This is a simple example of how to use NES with Spring Boot 2.7.

 **⚠️ Important:** This is a trial version and is not intended for production use.
 Trial versions have zero CVE fixes included.
 The purpose of trial versions is to verify integration with HeroDevs repositories.
-To obtain fully secure, drop in replacements please contact sales.
+To obtain fully secure, drop in replacements please [contact sales](https://www.herodevs.com/contact).

+**🟡 Caution:** This repository demonstrates a quick and simple way to integrate with the HeroDevs NES repository.
+Usernames and password values are hard coded in Maven and Gradle settings files.
+When moving to production, take care of your username and password values in a more secure way.

 # Pet Clinic Lite